silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/02_Controllers/01_Introduction.md

 # Introduction to Controllers

-The following example is for a simple [api:Controller] class.
+The following example is for a simple [api:SilverStripe\Control\Controller] class.
 When building off the SilverStripe Framework you will subclass the base `Controller` class.

 **mysite/code/controllers/TeamController.php**